Darren Hargan was born in Londonderry, Northern Ireland.

 2018 includes conducting a performance of DER FLIEGENDE HOLLANDER at the SELZACH FESTIVAL in Switzerland where he will also conduct the season of the Bayreuth version of the KINDER FLIEGENDE HOLLANDER.

-Other engagement this season have included performances of THE BARBER OF SEVILLE in Lugano and a return to the CARLSBAD SYMPHONY ORCHESTRA in programs of Tchaikovsky.
+Other engagements this season have included performances of THE BARBER OF SEVILLE in Lugano and a return to the CARLSBAD SYMPHONY ORCHESTRA in programs of Tchaikovsky and he assists Constantin Trinks on Weber’s EURYANTHE at the THEATER AN DER WIEN.

 Do not copy or reproduce.
 This material is provided for information only and is not intended for use as biographical material in performance programs and publicity materials.
 To arrange to receive program-ready biographical material suited to particular word-length and style requirements, please contact email@example.com